MarkCBell/bigger/README.rst

 Bigger is a program for computing big mapping classes and their actions on non-compact laminations via ideal triangulation coordinates.

-Bigger officially supports Python 3.5 -- 3.8 and PyPy3.
+Bigger officially supports Python 3.7 -- 3.9.

 .. image:: images/ladder.png
    :scale: 75 %